The International Trade Blog International Sales & Marketing

 In the United States, a patent is the grant of a property right to the inventor, issued by the USPTO.
 Generally, the term of a patent is 20 years from the earliest date that the application for patent was filed, subject to the payment of maintenance fees in the U.S. and annuity fees in foreign jurisdictions.

-There are three types of patents: utility patents, design patents, and plant patents.
-You can read more about the statute and different types of patents at the USPTO website.
+There are three types of patents: utility patents, design patents and plant patents.
+You can read more about the statute and different types of patents on the USPTO website.

 9. Patent Infringement and Enforcement

 For devices, if someone infringes the claims of a patent, it’s because they are making, using or selling a device that includes each and every limitation of a claim in a patent.
 The act of exporting out of the U.S. isn’t an infringement, but the act of importing into the U.S. is.